openstack/openstack-manuals/doc/config-reference/source/block-storage/nested-quota.rst

 #.
 Try to create a volume in project A.

-   Use the :command:`create` command and specify:
+   Use the :command:`openstack volume create` command and specify:

    - The ``SIZE`` of the volume that will be created;